How to become a counsellor in Australia

 Learning about counselling roles and responsibilities may help validate your desire to help others, so you can be more confident about becoming a counsellor.

-‘You get so much satisfaction from watching a person initially come to you because they have an issue, then later walk away ready to take on the world,’ says Ms Blenkin.
+‘You get so much satisfaction from watching a person initially come to you because they have an issue, then later walk away ready to take on the world,’ says Blenkin.
 ‘All because they've talked to you about what they're going to do, and what will work best for them.’

 Don’t let age become a barrier